AuroraDysis/Einstein.jl/README.md

 [![Code Style: Blue](https://img.shields.io/badge/code%20style-blue-4495d1.svg)](https://github.com/invenia/BlueStyle)
 [![Aqua](https://raw.githubusercontent.com/JuliaTesting/Aqua.jl/master/badge.svg)](https://github.com/JuliaTesting/Aqua.jl)

+> [!WARNING]
+> The package is currently under development and is not yet ready for production use.
+I am migrating the code from a private repository to this public one.
+The documentation is also being updated to reflect the changes made to the codebase.
+Please be patient and check back later for updates.

 ## Description

 This package offers high-performance, arbitrary-precision solutions for solving partial differential equations (PDEs) in general relativity.
 It features the following numerical methods:

-- Chebyshev collocation in Chebyshev points of the first and second kinds
+- Chebyshev collocation in Chebyshev points of the first and second kinds [WIP]
+- Finite difference method [WIP]
 - Rectangular collocation in Chebyshev points of the second kind (TODO)
 - Ultraspherical method (TODO)
 - Ultraspherical rectangular pseudospectral method (TODO)

 While the ChebyshevSuite is based on algorithms found in [Chebfun](https://github.com/chebfun/chebfun), it has been significantly enhanced in this package to prioritize performance and support arbitrary-precision calculations.